-A new company Strategic Plan was introduced in July 2014 in order to plan for company growth and improvements over the years ahead.
-From this the company has introduced a number of business improvement measures in order to action our strategic plan.
+The Strategic Plan introduced in July 2014 was reviewed in April this year in order to plan for company growth and improvements over the years ahead.
+Key KPI measures for the company have been updated in order to manage the strategic plan.
 These measures are reported upon monthly and have been the driver for increased business levels and better returns per customer.